tomaszkacprzak/tomaszkacprzak.github.io/index.md

 # Data science, cosmology, physics

-I am a Senior Data Scientist at the [Swiss Data Science Center](https://www.datascience.ch) at the [Paul Scherrer Institute](https://www.psi.ch).
+I am a Humboldt Experienced Research Fellow at the University Observatory Munich, Faculty of Physics at the Ludwig-Maximilians-University.
-Previously, I was a Senior Scientist at [ETH Zurich](https://www.cosmology.ethz.ch).
+Previously, I was a Senior Data Scientist at the [Swiss Data Science Center](https://www.datascience.ch) at the [Paul Scherrer Institute](https://www.psi.ch) and a Senior Scientist at [ETH Zurich](https://www.cosmology.ethz.ch).
 I obtained my PhD in Physics and Astronomy from the University College London, as well as previously a MSc in Machine Learning from the same university.
 My focus is applications of novel machine learning and high-performance computing to solve outstanding problems in physics, cosmology, and climate science.